 - Restrict yourself from checking email throughout the day, instead checking it just once or twice per day

 - Use a social media blocker to keep yourself offline

 Ready to stop multitasking and start prioritizing?
 QuickBooks can help you discover just how productive you really are.
-The QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track manage your business on the go.
-Download the app.
+Use QuickBooks Time to help organize your work day as well as your teams.
+Download the app today.